Moto X Play: Software

 The Moto X Play shipped with Android 5.1.1 "Lollipop", customized with Motorola's suite of apps including Moto Display, Moto Voice, and Moto Assist.
 In January 2016, Motorola began to release an update to Android 6.0 "Marshmallow".
 It enables new features such as "Google Now on Tap", which allows users to perform searches within the context of information currently being displayed on-screen, and "Doze", which optimizes battery usage when the device is not being physically handled.
 An update to Android 7.1.1 "Nougat" was released in June 2017 for international models and February 2018 for U.S. Droid Maxx 2 models.

 Variants

 The Moto X Play has several variants to support 3G and 4G networks of different carriers:

 All variants support the four 2G GSM bands 850/900/1800/1900.

 Reception

 The Verge considered the Moto X Play to be a "more perfect Nexus 5" due to its balance of capabilities and value, and arguing that its camera was one of the best seen on a Motorola to date (although struggling in low-light conditions), but noting that the software on their device appeared to have performance issues.

 NotebookCheck was generally positive about the device.
 The rear camera image quality, the display quality and the battery life were praised.
 It was concluded that the Moto X Play could "easily cope with 99% of all everyday situations, apps and games" but some of the opponents such as OnePlus 2 had more "computing power".

+Mobile Syrup gave Moto X Play an average review citing poor build quality and as it "it feels closer to a higher-spec Moto G than it does to a whittled-down Moto X Style", and was also critical about the Moto X Style's absence from the Canadian market.